-Senior Philosophy majors work independently on a topic of special interest with the approval of an instructor and the department.
+Open to juniors and seniors who wish to work independently on a topic of special interest, with the approval of an instructor and the department.
 The topic will be pursued through private discussion, independent reading, an extensive written report, and an oral examination by two members of the department.
 (ATTR: ARTS)